Skip to main content

 A 1979 newspaper ad celebrates two major milestones for Coddingtown: the grand opening of Liberty House department store and the mall’s transformation into a fully enclosed shopping center.

-In 2005, national mall operator Simon Property Group bought a 50% stake in Coddingtown.
-Their goal was to modernize the center and re-energize the tenant mix.
+In 2005, Simon Property Group acquired a 50% stake in Coddingtown as part of a broader effort to reposition the center within a changing retail environment.
 During this time, Gottschalks began to fade.
-After its closure in 2009, that space was eventually cleared to make way for Target, which opened in 2014 and remains one of the mall’s busiest draws.
+After its closure in 2009, that space was eventually cleared to make way for Target, which opened in 2014 and remains one of the mall’s primary draws.

 2004 Coddingtown mall map showing store locations, anchor tenants, and mall layout prior to the arrival of Target and Whole Foods.